ChaoticBrave/VagrantStoryRandomizer/README.md

 Enemies can also only be changed to those which can be found within the same area.
 For example, Snowfly Forest opponents can only be swapped with other Snowfly Forest opponents.
 ## Credits
 * ChaoticBrave: For making the randomizer of course!
-* Valendian: For the extensive knowledge in Vagrant Story's file systems, as well as creating the superb VSTOOLS package.
+* Valendian: For the extensive knowledge in Vagrant Story's file systems, as well as creating the superb VSTOOLS and GodHands packages.
-* Michael Collins: For creating the masterful GodHands tool.
 * Christo: For the idea of creating a randomizer in the first place.
 * CUE: For the psx-mode2 tool.
 The project would've been lost without it.
 * gingerbeardman: For letting me use his translation of psx-mode2.